Get Updates! Membership

 Khurrum Wahid, Chairperson

 Khurrum Wahid is a founding member and current National Chairperson of Emgage Action and Emgage Political Action Committee (PAC).
 He was the National Chairperson of Emgage Foundation from its inception.
 Khurrum is a partner at Wahid Vizcaino LLP.
 He has over one hundred jury trials in various federal and state matters in civil, administrative, and criminal fields.
-He was recognized by New Times Magazine as Lawyer of the Year in 2007, and by Florida Trend Magazine’s Legal Elite around criminal law since 2011.
+He was recognized by New Times Magazine as Lawyer of the Year in 2007, and by Florida Trend Magazine’s Legal Elite in criminal law since 2011.
 His practice focuses on white-collar crime, complex fraud, homicides, and national security cases.
 Before entering private practice, Khurrum served several years as a Senior Trial Attorney at the Neighborhood Defender Service (NDS) of Harlem.
 Before working at NDS, Khurrum gained extensive trial experience as an Assistant Public Defender in Miami, Florida.
 Khurrum received his B.A. from the University of Toronto and his J.D. from Thomas Jefferson School of Law in San Diego, California.
 Khurrum is admitted to practice law in Florida, New York, and various federal Courts.
 Khurrum has been appointed by the Florida Supreme Court to their Standing Committee on Fairness and Diversity since 2015.
-He was also a founding member of the Florida Bar’s Committee on Diversity and Inclusion which was formed in 2010.
+He was also a founding member of the Florida Bar’s Committee on Diversity and Inclusion, which was formed in 2010.
 In 2017, he was awarded the Henry Latimer Award by the Florida Bar for his work towards diversity and inclusion.

 Farah Ahmed

 Farah Ahmed is an Emgage Action national c4 board member and serves on the Emgage Texas Chapter Advisory Committee.
 In her professional life, Farah is a practicing attorney, litigator, and mediator.
-She obtained her undergraduate degree from The University of Texas at Austin and her law degree from the University of Houston Law Center.
+She obtained her undergraduate degree from the University of Texas at Austin and her law degree from the University of Houston Law Center.
 As a proud Muslim Indian American, she is a strong advocate for marginalized and underrepresented communities and is devoted to serving the greater good.
 In addition to her involvement with Emgage, Farah has served on several local non-profit and professional boards, including that of Austin’s oldest mosque, her local bar association, and as a commissioner on the City of Austin Firefighters, Police Officers, and Emergency Medical Services Personnel Civil Service Commission.
 Farah is a lifelong Texan and native Houstonian and lives in Austin with her husband, two children, and cat.

 Dr. Muzzamil Ahmed